 If you have an NDIS plan and would like to be a part of any of these group activities, contact us to find out more.
-If you’re looking to find out what’s on and when, our Events Calendar will be able to assist.
+If you’re looking to find out what’s on and when, our Activity Calendar below will be able to assist.
 Alternatively, if you are a business and would like to sponsor any of these activities, or if you have new activity ideas you would like to support us with, please contact our Marketing Department.

 In March 2017, Interaction introduced its first Fitability program.

 General health and wellbeing for the people we serve are of utmost importance.
 Exercise and knowledge about nutrition often do not get enough attention, due to other perhaps medical and general day to day care that is considered more important in the lives of people with disabilities.
 Carers/family members simply struggle to find the time to investigate and action options of this nature.

 Interaction has made it easier by way of offering a health & fitness program.

 Contact us to find out more about fitability.